nandac/letterloom/docs/manual.typ

 *`salutation`* #h(15pt) #highlight-type.str #h(5pt) or #h(5pt) #highlight-type.content

-Specifies the greeting for the letter in string or content format.
+Specifies the greeting for the letter either as a string or content block.

 #text(size: 10pt)[*Examples:*]
 ```typ